j-greig/greig/_posts/2016-02-14-why-you-should-write.md

 So what about those pesky excuses for not writing I mentioned earlier?

-<em>*Excuse 1: Don’t know how to write *</em> Here’s the writing paradox: You won’t find out what you have to write about until you start.
+**Excuse 1: Don’t know how to write**
+Here’s the writing paradox: You won’t find out what you have to write about until you start.

 If you do get stuck, think of a question that you are often asked in your professional or private life, and write an answer as if you are talking to one person.
 When you’re done, ask if what you’ve written is so useful that someone reading it would likely email it to a friend.